How HDPE Milk Jugs Are Made and a Great Alternative

 Remember all that plastic waste that went into making the plastic bags to hold the empty bottles that then got discarded when you put the empty bottles back onto the production line?
 All that is GONE.

 In fact, see this gaylord of preforms below?
-One truck load of them replaces almost SEVENTEEN trucks of empty bottles.
+One truck load of them replaces almost TEN trucks of empty bottles.
+That is a lot of trucks that would come off the road!
+It’s also a lot of floor space freed up within a typically very congested processing plant.

 BottleOne PET Preforms